Do You Really Need A Corporate Performance Office?by Stacey Barr |

-They’re popping up like mushrooms after ground-soaking rains: the Corporate Performance Office, a small team of people devoted to developing, coordinating, and facilitating their organisation’s performance measurement and management system, from top to bottom, left to right, and back to front.
-But do YOU really need one too?
+A Corporate Performance Office is a small team of people devoted to developing, coordinating, and facilitating their organisation’s performance measurement and management system, from top to bottom, left to right, and back to front.
+They will do things like this:

 Let’s take a look as some of the most compelling “pros” to have a Corporate Performance Office, and trade them off against some of the more deterring “cons” not to.

-Grab some coloured pens, unlined paper, and a coffee (or beverage of choice) and fantasise for a while: How would YOU design your Corporate Performance Office if you got the green light and a clean slate?by
+In my opinion, they do.
+If our performance management system isn’t well organised and implemented, just about everything else we try to achieve will be compromised or sabotaged.
+But don’t take my word for it.
+Grab some coloured pens, unlined paper, and a coffee (or beverage of choice) and fantasise for a while: How would YOU design your Corporate Performance Office if you got the green light and a clean slate?

 Connect with Stacey